Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## BlockIpAddress

-The object of this function is to
+The object of this function is to block an IP address using the Windows firewall.

 ```c#
 public static void BlockIpAddress()